nalrayes/java-to-cpp-translator/README.md

 ### Features (So Far):

-translates java into C++ header files for required provided inputs (test000 through test020) supports method overriding and overloading
+- translates java into C++ header files for required provided inputs (test000 through test020)
+- supports method overriding and overloading

-###  Execution
+###  Execution:

 To execute translator, within sbt run the command with the following format: